AgustinSRG/webrtc-cdn/doc/signaling.md

   - The first line is the message type
   - After it, the message can have an arbitrary number of arguments.
 Each argument has a name, followed by a colon and it's value.
   - Optionally, after the arguments, it can be an empty line, followed by the body of the message.
-In this case, the body will be [SDP](https://en.wikipedia.org/wiki/Session_Description_Protocol) protocol messages.
+In this case, the body will be JSON encoded messages refering to the SDP and candidate exchange.

 ```
 MESSAGE-TYPE